-Your room doesn't look a thing like it did on the hotel's website.
+Your room doesn't look like it did on the hotel's website.
 It's more like a broom closet than an elegant suite.
-You've booked two expensive business class seats for your 10th anniversary trip and neither one reclines.
+You've booked 2 expensive business class seats for your 10th anniversary trip and neither one reclines.
 "We're very sorry, there are no other seats available," you are told firmly and finally.
 Do you just sit there and take it?

 No way, says Suzanne Fletcher, President and CEO of the National Business Travel Association.
 "First take a deep breath," Fletcher advises.

 Taking a moment to compose yourself will help you remember that this one trip is not the single most important thing in the world.

 "Taking a moment to compose yourself will help you remember that this one trip is not the single most important thing in the world.
 And that will allow you to approach a discussion more calmly and politely."